By Jennifer McDougall

 - Inability to cope with current conditions

 Now you may be asking yourself, “Okay.
-Well, how can I learn to accept myself so I can be a stronger individual who doesn’t beat themselves up over what other people may think or how I look at myself in a negative way?”
-Below are 10 helpful tips to begin practicing self-acceptance.
+Well, how can I learn to accept myself so I can be a stronger individual who doesn’t beat myself up over what other people may think or how I negatively look at myself?”
+Below are ten helpful tips for beginning practicing self-acceptance.
 If you have questions or comments, please fill out the form at the bottom of this page.

 - Point out your strengths and be proud of them